YiweiNiu/DriverNetPy/README.md

 ### The version of DriverNet I referred to was 1.0.0

-Well, the code of DriverNet_1.0.0 (oldest) and DriverNet 1.24.0 (latest, 20190515) shows no differences.
+Well, the code of DriverNet_1.0.0 (oldest) and DriverNet 1.24.0 (latest, checked in 20190515) shows no differences.

 ```shell
 $ wget https://www.bioconductor.org/packages/2.12/bioc/src/contrib/DriverNet_1.0.0.tar.gz